kristel-/spatial-visualization-with-r/plottingMaps.md

 ![plot of chunk frequency numbers on map](figure/frequency numbers on map-1.png)

-We can do same for dialects.
+We can do the same for dialects.
 We read in the verb frequency data from the file *dialect-verb-frequencies.csv*.

 ```r